bitrise-io/devcenter/_articles/en/reviews/getting-started-with-expo-apps-draft.md

 2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
 Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
 Make sure you set those email addresses as [secret env vars](https://devcenter.bitrise.io/builds/env-vars-secret-env-vars/)!
 These details can be also modified under `Notifications` if you click the `eye` icon next to your generated APK/.ipa file in the `APPS & ARTIFACTS` tab.

 code signing- force.

- 1. Open the **Workflow** tab of your project on Bitrise.io
- 2. Click on **Code Signing** tab
- 3. Find the **PROVISIONING PROFILE** section
- 4. Click or drop your file on the upload file field
- 5. Find the **CODE SIGNING IDENTITY** section
- 6. Click or drop your file on the upload file field
- 7. Click on **Workflows** tab
- 8. Select deploy workflow
- 9. Select **Xcode Archive & Export for iOS** step
-10. Open **Force Build Settings** input group
-11. Specify codesign settings
-    Set **Force code signing with Development Team**, **Force code signing with Code Signing Identity**
-    and **Force code signing with Provisioning Profile** inputs regarding to the uploaded codesigning files
-12. Specify manual codesign style
-    If the codesigning files, are generated manually on the Apple Developer Portal,
-    you need to explicitly specify to use manual coedsign settings
-    (as ejected rn projects have xcode managed codesigning turned on).
-    To do so, add 'CODE_SIGN_STYLE="Manual"' to 'Additional options for xcodebuild call' input

 ## Deploying to an app store